To see the 2021 JCamp cohort’s work, visit the 40th anniversary website.

 Changing the Face of Media

 JCamp was started in 2001 as a response to the industry’s diversity crisis.
 The program is designed to help assure excellence in the profession for decades to come and to confront the lack of diversity in journalism, not just in race, but also in matters of religious background, political background and other factors.
 Since the program began, hundreds of the nation’s most talented teenagers have graduated.
 Early surveys of JCamp students indicated that approximately 75% went on to pursue journalism in college.
-With a multicultural team, media get more accurate perspectives on stories of Latinos, African Americans, Asian American and Pacific Islanders, and Middle Eastern Americans.
+With a multicultural team, media get more accurate perspectives on stories of Latinos, African Americans, Asian American and Pacific Islanders and Middle Eastern Americans.

-With a diverse team, readers and viewers get different views on city governments, local communities, business, entertainment and recreation, science and medicine, and national and international issues.
+With a diverse team, readers and viewers get different views on city governments, local communities, business, entertainment and recreation, science and medicine and national and international issues.

 AAJA’s JCamp is a national multicultural journalism program for high school students.
 The six-day training camp brings together culturally diverse students from across the nation to learn from veteran journalists and leading media executives.
 JCamp participants will receive hands-on training and produce multiplatform news packages for the program’s news site, JCamp Live.